 Many organizations choose to conduct an annual risk assessment, but you can determine the best practice for your organization based on the circumstances of your environment.

-Technical security measures are part of hardware and software that keep ePHI safe.
+Technical safeguards are part of hardware and software that keep ePHI safe.
 Examples include encryption methods, authentication, and automatic logoff.

-Non-technical security measures are management and operational controls to help train people on best practices related to PHI.
+Non-technical safeguards are management and operational controls to help train people on best practices related to PHI.
 These include guidelines, accountability measures, and physical security measures.

 How Secureframe can help with HIPAA compliance